swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/26-getting-started-with-structured-concurrency-in-swift/26-getting-started-with-structured-concurrency-in-swift.md

 }
 ```

 As you may notice, the `EventLoopExecutor` type is _manually_ retained and released.
-This is becasue the ``TaskGroup/addTask(priority:operation:)`` method does not retain the executor.
+This is because the ``TaskGroup.addTask(priority:operation:)`` method does not retain the executor.
 If the EventLoopExecutor type is not retained elsewhere, it will be deallocated before the task is done running, causing a crash.

 #### Running Heavy Workloads